Allahiyah Movement

 The Allahiyah Movement (حركة العلاهيّة), also known as the Qurban Group (جماعة القربان), is a banned Iraqi clandestine religious movement inspired by Shia Islam.
 The group reportedly deifies Ali, the cousin of Muhammad, and has been linked to veneration of Ali through lottery-based suicide rituals.
+The group was founded by Abdul-Ali Munim al-Hasani.

 History

 The Allahiyah Movement was established by Abdul Ali Munim al-Hasani, a Shia cleric, also known as al-Mawla, in the city of Nasiriyah in Dhi Qar Governorate, Iraq, in 2020 before spreading around southern Iraq including Basra Governorate with no known central leadership.
 Throughout its history, the group has never officially announced a leader or leadership or its sources of funding though its widely believed to be through donations.
 It is believed that the group split from the Iraqi Sadrist Movement.
-The first appearance by the group was on August 26, 2020 where 25 young men in all black marched down the main streets of Suq Al-Shuyukh district, in Dhi Qar Governorate in southern Iraq proclaiming "Who said Ali is Allah.
+The first appearance by the group was on August 26, 2020, where 25 young men in all black marched down the main streets of Suq Al-Shuyukh district, in Dhi Qar Governorate in southern Iraq proclaiming "Who said Ali is Allah.
 Ali, creator of a thousand divine entities" which is considered unusual for an ashura march.
 These chants were condemned by Shia clerics.
 Currently, the movement has 2,500 members across Iran, Iraq, Lebanon, and Syria.
 The movement has also expanded activities into Turkey though they have remained dormant with the suicide practices in Turkey.
 The movement doesn't have a singular place of worship nor do they have a headquarters, instead, they use mosques and homes of their members.
 The movement normally targets young men for recruitment into the movement and inciting suicide, with most of the movement's members being teens and young adults.
 The movement is accused of exploiting vulnerable situations among people, especially teenagers, to incite suicide.
+The movement also exploits minors who have had previous suicide attempts and/or drug addiction.
+According to Iraqi security reports in 2025, it was confirmed the movement received orders from Iran in Qom.

 Because of their practices involving incitement to suicide, the Iraqi National Security Council has ordered several arrests on members and leaders of the movement citing safety concerns for the youth.
 By the time the Iraqi National Security Council launched their raids, they officially recorded 5 suicides done by the movement mostly carried out by young adults since the start of 2024 to the date of this statement.

-On May 2023, 4 members of the movement were arrested in the Suq Al-Shuyukh district in Dhi Qar Governorate after 3 suicides due to their sentiments were reported in May of that year.
+In May 2023, 4 members of the movement were arrested in the Suq Al-Shuyukh district in Dhi Qar Governorate after 3 suicides due to their sentiments were reported in May of that year.
 One of the main connections to the arrests was after a member hung himself.
 Security forces did not go into details about the operation.